Leopoldine Konstantin

 Leopoldine Konstantin (born Leopoldine Eugenie Amelie Konstanti; 12 March 1886 – 14 December 1965) was an Austrian actress.
 She played in Frank Wedekind's Spring Awakening (1907), Shakespeare's Romeo and Juliet (1907), A Winter's Tale (1908), and A Midsummer Night's Dream (1910).
+She also had a notable supporting role in Alfred Hitchcock's Notorious (1946).

 Early life

 Leopoldine Konstantin was born as Leopoldine Eugenie Amelie Konstanti on 12 March 1886 in Moravia, Austria-Hungary.
 She made her debut in the Deutsches Theater in Berlin in 1907.
 From 1911 she was to be found at the Kammerspiele in Berlin and became known in the Berlin salons.
 She moved to Vienna in 1916 and by 1924 she was playing the title role in Friedrich Schiller's Mary Stuart.